Warehouse Barcode Systems: Setup and Best Practices

 - Confirm the putaway in the WMS

-The WMS now knows exactly where every item is stored.
-This eliminates "where did we put that?" searches and enables directed picking.
+Now the WMS knows exactly where every item sits.
+No more "where did we put that?" searches.
+And it makes directed picking possible.

 Picking